-For qualifying students from Indiana and Ohio, enrolling for the term starting June 25, 2018, the cost of the program, will be reduced to $8,000 from approximately $15,000, a 47% savings for students.
+For qualifying students from Indiana and Ohio, the cost of the program will be reduced to $8,000 from approximately $15,000, a 47% savings for students.
 As a nurse, you know it takes skills and determination to move your career in health care forward.
 Harrison College’s RN to BSN nursing program can help you achieve your professional goals.

 The RN-BSN Bachelor of Science program at Harrison College is accredited by the Commission on Collegiate Nursing Education (http://www.aacnnursing.org/CCNE).
 The Harrison bachelor’s degree in nursing is designed to meet the needs of professional registered nurses who are currently employed.